Tablut-io/frontend/README.md

+# The frontend for tablut.io

+## Description

+The site is for playing [tafl board games](https://en.wikipedia.org/wiki/Tafl_games) which are games based off of the rules for a game called tablut which is a variant of these games and recorded by [Carl Linnaeus](https://en.wikipedia.org/wiki/Carl_Linnaeus)

+## Tech Stack

+* React
+* Styled Components
+* React Router DOM

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).